 Pacer (Cardiovascular Strength)

-Fourth graders should practice the 15 meter pacer run, while 5th graders should practice the 20 meter run.
+The pacer course length is 20 meters.
 If you practice this test, please do so in a safe area.
 The beeps of the cadence get faster upon completing each level.

 If you want, you can time your run.
 Keep a steady pace, and try not to stop and walk too often.